krukru/CodeFight/README.md

 CodeFight is a game between two AI fighters.
 The players program their strategies and they are compared in a deadly fight to decide the winner!

 To get starting, all you need to do is extend the kru.codefight.strategy.AbstractFighterStrategy class and implement the act() method.
 The act method is the main strategy for your fighter.
 The method will get executed in a loop, as long as the battle is running.
-You can customize multiple strategies based on what your opponent is doing via the registerConditionalStrategies virtual method.
+You can also customize multiple strategies based on what your opponent is doing, see Conditional Strategies

 All the actions you can perform are encapsulared in the kru.codefight.core.FighterApi, which you access via the protected method Do().